Defamation, Libel and Slander

-1. A person made a statement;
+- A person made a false statement of fact,

-- The statement was published;
+- The statement was published,

-3. The statement caused injury;
+- The statement caused injury; and

 Defenses to Defamation

 Another defense to libel or slander is truth.
 Traditionally, it was presumed that a statement was false once the plaintiff proved it was defamatory.
-Under modern law, if a plaintiff is a public figure or official, he or she must prove the statement is false in order to recover damages.
-Some states have extended this requirement to any plaintiff.
-If proving falsity is not a requirement, truth can be an affirmative defense in a defamation case.
+Under modern law, if a plaintiff is a public figure or public official, they must prove the statement is false in order to recover monetary damages.
+This is known as the “actual malice" standard, which requires that the plaintiff show either:

 Finally, privilege can also serve as a defense in a defamation case.
-There are absolute and conditional privileges.
-Absolute privilege means that the nature of the statement or the intent of the person making the statement doesn't matter, the privilege always applies.
+There are absolute and qualified privileges.
+Absolute privilege means that the nature of the statement or the intent of the person making the statement doesn't matter.
+Regardless of this, the privilege always applies.

 Hiring a Lawyer

 It's important to remember that each state has its own statute of limitations for filing a defamation action.
-For this reason, it's in your best interest to contact an attorney sooner rather than later.
+For this reason, and others as well, it's in your best interest to contact an attorney sooner rather than later.